Phishinf/qagent/README.md

 # Domain-Specific Q&A Agent

-An educational example demonstrating how simple it is to create a **domain-restricted Q&A agent for organizations** to search their documentation safely.
-This project shows how to build guardrails using Tavily's site restrictions and LangChain's structured agents, ensuring the AI only answers questions about approved organizational resources.
+**A simpler, more practical alternative to traditional RAG systems** - demonstrating how modern LLMs with large context windows can eliminate the complexity of Retrieval-Augmented Generation for many documentation Q&A use cases.

+As we enter 2025, there's growing debate in the AI community about whether RAG is becoming obsolete.
+With models like Gemini Flash offering 1M+ token context windows and Meta's Llama 4 Scout supporting 10M tokens, many developers are questioning: **"Why build complex RAG pipelines when you can just search and load everything into context?"**

+This project explores that exact question - showcasing a **search-first approach** that leverages modern LLM capabilities while maintaining organizational safety through domain restrictions and guardrails.

-Perfect for organizations wanting to create internal knowledge assistants that stay within approved documentation boundaries.
+Perfect for organizations wanting to create internal knowledge assistants that stay within approved documentation boundaries without the overhead of traditional RAG infrastructure.

 ## Features